-Because “life hacks” and “productivity tips” are next to “viagra” and listicles when it comes to “stuff I reflexively avoid clicking on in my inbox”.
+Because “life hacks” and “productivity tips” are next to “viagra” and listicles when it comes to “stuff I reflexively delete from in my inbox”.
 Anyway, “schemes” evokes the snake-oil sheen that productivity tricks have, whether you are selling them to others or to yourself.
 This is the correct attitude.

 The corollary of this is that it gets much, much harder to winnow out activities over time.
 Anything I remove from the Jenga stack of my day disturbs the whole tower.